-The most recent data from Expedia Group for Q2 showed an increase of 40% in stayed room nights and a 9% increase in stayed average daily rates (ADRs) quarter-over-quarter.
+Back in August time last year, data from Expedia Group showed an increase of 40% in stayed room nights and a 9% increase in stayed average daily rates (ADRs) quarter-over-quarter.

-Things are not slowing down either.
-According to Expedia, the strong demand for travel and hotels will only continue (regardless of rising prices), with long-haul destinations making their comeback.
-Of course, sustainable options will take the spotlight - and hotels that create and provide an inclusive environment.
+According to Expedia, the strong demand for travel and hotels was only set to continue, with long-haul destinations making their comeback.

 So... how should you go about setting your room rates?